-Staking out unknown genomic territoryJanuary 4th, 2013 in Genetics /
+Staking out unknown genomic territoryJanuary 4, 2013 in Medicine & Health / Genetics

 Scientists have long known that the human genome is incredibly complex.
 However, after almost 10 years of hard work, a team of more than 400 scientists at 32 research institutions worldwide has finally made serious headway in beginning to understand the structure, function and internal logic of the approximately 3.2 billion bases found within every cell of our body.